Moss Kolnik won the Durban championship on no fewer than ten

 For many years Moss was an automatic choice for the South African Closed championship.
 He played in the Closed on 7 occasions, with his best placings being 4th in 1951 and again in 1957.

-Irving Chernev liked the following game so much that he published it
+chess history".
+Irving Chernev liked the second game so much that he published it as